 How the Test is Performed

 You will be asked to cough before the test begins and then tilt your head back.
 A sterile cotton-tipped swab is gently passed through a nostril and into your nasopharynx.
 This is the part of the pharynx that covers the roof of the mouth.
 The swab is quickly rotated and removed.
-The sample is sent to a laboratory.
+The sample is sent to a lab.
 There, it is placed in a special dish (culture).
 It is then watched to see if bacteria, viruses, or other disease-causing organisms grow.

 How to Prepare for the Test